dimajix/flowman-tutorial/lessons/01-basics/README.md

 All lessons will use a subset of a publicly available data set about weather data.
 This first lesson will only focus on the weather stations metadata and perform a technical format conversion from CSV to Parquet.

+## 1. What to Expect

 ### Objectives
 * You will understand Flowmans philosophy and development workflow
 * You will get known to the main entities in Flowman which make up a project
 * You will learn how to use Flowmans command line tool to execute a project

+You can find the full source code of this lesson [on GitHub](https://github.com/dimajix/flowman-tutorial/tree/develop/lessons/01-basics)

 ### Description
 As described above, this first lesson will perform a technical format conversion.
 We will read in a CSV file from